ShyftXero/casper/readme.md

 repeat_every = 0 # Wait N seconds (+/- repeat_jitter) before each cycle; 0 to disable repeating

-hours_of_operation = None; # when should a task be allowed to run; None (or missing ) means there are no constrained hours of operation for this task. i.e. it will run whenever the agent runs.
+hours_of_operation = None # when should a task be allowed to run; None (or missing ) means there are no constrained hours of operation for this task. i.e. it will run whenever the agent runs.
 # hours_of_operation = ["11:30:15","15:30:00"] # means that this action

 start_jitter = 0